THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
 * 01/2021: Three papers are accepted by ICASSP 2021.
-Their codes will be released soon.
+Their codes are released on Github.
 * 01/2021: One paper is accepted by ICLR 2021.
 Its code is released on Github.
 * 11/2020: One paper is accepted by NeurIPS Workshop 2020.
 Its code is released on Github.
 * 10/2020: I finished my internship at Tencent AI Lab, working on "AI Security".
 465 days, a memorable journey.